thorvg/thorvg.swift/VIEWS_API_DOCUMENTATION.md

 ### Key Design Principles

-1. **Separation of Concerns**: The ViewModel handles all business logic, state management, and rendering coordination, while views focus solely on presentation.
+1. **External ViewModel Pattern**: Views accept a pre-configured `LottieViewModel`, giving users complete control over playback and state observation.

+2. **Single Source of Truth**: All playback control (`play()`, `pause()`, `stop()`, `seek()`) happens through the ViewModel, not the views.

-2. **Configuration-Driven**: All playback behavior is configured through the `LottieConfiguration` type, making it easy to customize animations.
+3. **Configuration-Driven**: All rendering behavior is configured through the `LottieConfiguration` type, making it easy to customize animations.

-3. **Reactive**: Uses Combine framework for reactive updates, ensuring UI stays in sync with animation state.
+4. **Reactive**: Uses Combine framework for reactive updates, ensuring UI stays in sync with animation state.

-4. **Platform-Specific**: Views are conditionally compiled for iOS only, as they depend on UIKit.
+5. **Platform-Specific**: Views are conditionally compiled for iOS only, as they depend on UIKit.

 ---

 ## LottieConfiguration

-The `LottieConfiguration` struct provides a declarative way to configure Lottie animation playback.
+The `LottieConfiguration` struct provides a declarative way to configure Lottie animation rendering and playback behavior.

 ### Properties